United States anti-abortion movement: Legal and political aspects

 The New York Times reported in 2011 that the anti-abortion movement in the United States had been undergoing a disagreement over tactics.
 Since Roe v.
 Wade was decided in 1973, the movement had usually focused on chipping away at Roe through incremental restrictions such as laws requiring parental consent or women to see sonograms, restricting late-term abortions, etc., with the goal of limiting abortions and changing "hearts and minds" until there is a majority on the Supreme Court to overturn Roe.
 However, some activists were calling for "an all-out legal assault on Roe. v.
 Wade", seeking the enactment of laws defining legal personhood as beginning at fertilization or prohibiting abortions after a fetal heartbeat is detectable at six to eight weeks in the hope that court challenges to such laws would lead the Supreme Court to overturn Roe v.
 Wade.
 Such activists believed that then-Justice Anthony Kennedy, who nearly decided to overturn Roe in Planned Parenthood v.
 Casey, was open to rethinking Roe.
 Others feared that such a legal challenge would result in the solidification of the 1973 decision in Roe.
 Evangelical Christian groups tended to be in the former camp and Catholic groups in the latter.

+Death penalty

 Among those who believe that abortion is murder, some believe it may be appropriate to punish it with death.
 While attempts to criminalize abortion generally focus on the doctor, Texas state Rep. Tony Tinderholt (R) introduced a bill in 2017 and 2019 that may enable the death penalty in Texas for women who have abortions, and the Ohio legislature considered a similar bill in 2018.

+In March 2021, Texas state Rep. Bryan Slaton introduced a bill that would abolish abortion and make it a criminal act, whereby women and physicians who received and performed abortions, respectively, could receive the death penalty.

+In 2023, South Carolinan Republican Representative Rob Harris authored the South Carolina Prenatal Equal Protection Act of 2023, which would make women who had abortions eligible for the death penalty.
+The bill attracted 21 Republican co-sponsors.